A Table Full Of Joy

 • Cut up the mango, peppers, onion, and cilantro.

 • Lightly brown your tortillas.
-Sometimes I use al little oil in a hot pan or you can use no oil.
+Sometimes I use a little oil in a hot pan, or you can use no oil.

 6-12 Corn Tortillas

-• Assemble tacos with tri tip, mango, peppers, onion, cilantro, a spoonful of salsa and squeeze of fresh lime.
+• Assemble tacos with tri-tip, mango, peppers, onion, cilantro, a spoonful of salsa, and a squeeze of fresh lime.

 Notes